NOSA Seminar at Del Rey Yacht Club

 NOSA uses Regatta Network to organize registration, host race documents, and track results

-This document/ page is always being updated with the latest in logistics from transportation, to hotels, to Mexican immigration policies.
+This page is always being updated with the latest in logistics from transportation, to hotels, to Mexican immigration policies.

 About NOSA